-Relationship of Kāi Tahu with their rohe30
+Relationship of Kāi Tahu with their rohe

 Te Rūnanga o Ngāi Tahu (the iwi authority) is made up of 18 papatipu rūnaka, of which seven have interests in the Otago region.
 Papatipu rūnaka are a focus for whānau and hapū (extended family groups) who have mana whenua status within their area.
+In addition, the rakatirataka of owners of Māori freehold land over their land and resources is acknowledged.
 Mana whenua hold traditional customary authority and maintain contemporary relationships within an area determined by whakapapa (genealogical ties), resource use and ahikāroa (the long burning fires of occupation).
 Te Rūnanga o Ngāi Tahu encourages consultation with the papatipu rūnaka and takes into account the views of kā Rūnaka when determining its own position.